Compliance on Demand

 Finding the Right Search & Browse Pattern

-70% of research participants navigated tasks quickly, and all completed them—calling the pattern easy to learn
+70% of research participants navigated the search and browse tasks quickly, and all completed them - calling the pattern easy to use and learn

-After browse or search, user can select or deselect content types
+After searching or browsing, user can manage content types and location.

 Articles in My News is based on client preferences.